 Influenza (Flu) and Other Respiratory Diseases

-Influenza or flu is a contagious respiratory illness caused by influenza viruses.
-It can cause mild to severe illness and at times can lead to death.
-The best way to prevent influenza is by getting a flu vaccination each year.
+Influenza (flu) is a contagious respiratory illness caused by influenza viruses.
+It can cause mild to severe illness.
+Serious outcomes of flu infection can result in hospitalization or death.
+Some people, such as older people, young children, and people with certain health conditions, are at high risk of serious flu complications.
+The best way to prevent the flu is by getting vaccinated each year.

-Californians can also take some basic steps to protect themselves and their families from getting flu and other respiratory infections.
+You can also take some basic steps to protect yourself and family from getting flu and other respiratory infections.
 Make sure to wash your hands often, cover coughs and sneezes with your sleeve or a tissue, and stay home when you are sick.